 A Longhorn-Cuckoo Bee (Triepeolus sp.)

 Identifying bees has historically been done almost exclusively with pinned specimens and microscopes.
 As a result, most of the identification information available is difficult to use without significant magnification and experience with entomological terminology.
-However, as photography equipment improves and websites like iNaturalist and BugGuide become more popular, there is increasing interest in identifying live bees from photographs whenever possible.
+However, digital photography combined with iNaturalist has made identifying live bees from photographs possible.

 Start your journey and learn how to recognize a Sweat Bee from a Mining Bee, a Carpenter Bee from a Bumble Bee, and even how to quickly recognize the tiny black bees that most people would pass off as gnats.